 I have used Claro for over seven years in Colombia and have experienced good service without any problems.
 First, I had a prepaid (prepago) plan where I paid for minutes in advance.
 And I now have a postpaid (postpago) plan that is a monthly plan.

-Claro has a number of postpaid plans that now offer double data, including:
+Claro has a number of postpaid plans that include data, including:

-- 5.5 GB plan – get 11 GB of data plus unlimited calls to any operator in Colombia for 106,900 pesos/month
+- Unlimited GB plan – get unlimited GB of data plus unlimited minutes in Colombia for 129,900 pesos/month

 Movistar is the brand used by Spain-based Telefónica in Colombia and many other countries in Latin America.
 Movistar is the second largest mobile provider in Colombia.
 And it has a mobile market share of about 23 percent in Colombia, or less than half the market share of Claro.